rust-lang/edition-guide/src/rust-2024/temporary-tail-expr-scope.md

 # Tail expression temporary scope

-🚧 The 2024 Edition has not yet been released and hence this section is still "under construction".
-More information may be found in the tracking issue at <https://github.com/rust-lang/rust/issues/123739>.

 ## Summary

 - Temporary values generated in evaluation of the tail expression of a [function] or closure body, or a [block] are now dropped before local variables.